 Armed conflict is ongoing across south-central Somalia.
 Residential areas and markets have been subject to shootings and grenade attacks.

-Avoid all protests, rallies and demonstrations as they may turn violent.
+- Avoid all protests, rallies, demonstrations and other public gatherings as they may turn violent.

 Drought conditions and delayed rainfall in southern and central Somalia and areas bordering Ethiopia and Kenya have contributed to the unstable security environment.
 Food shortages are common and, along with military operations, have resulted in the displacement of thousands of people.
 This has led to an increase in disease and an increased risk of crime.

 If, despite our advice, you're in Somalia: